cert-manager/website/content/en/docs/usage/gateway-api.md

 ### Two listeners with the same Secret name

-The same Secret name can be re-used in multiple TLS blocks regardless of the hostname.
+The same Secret name can be re-used in multiple TLS blocks, regardless of the hostname.
 Let us imagine that you have these two listeners:

 ```yaml